 - At the completion of the operation a protective spray will be applied to the operation site, which dries and acts as a protective layer to the suture site.
 This allows you to take a shower as normal 24 hours after the surgery.
-It is important to keep the area dry, so pat dry with a clean towel after showering.
+It is important to keep the area dry, so pat dry with a clean towel after showering, or use blow dry.
 This dressing will peel away in 2-3 days time like sun burnt skin.

 - Do not uses talc powder until the suture site is completely healed, to prevent the risk of infection.

 - All your sutures (both internally and externally) will dissolve naturally over a few weeks.
 You do not need to come back to the clinic to have them out.
 As explained at your original consultation, there are instances when the sutures may dissolve early, there may be weeping, and the wound may appear open.
 This does not mean the area has been infected.
 The wound will close in a matter of a few days with minimal scar.